inno5o/TheCoinSociety/Wazuh/Implementation.md

 ## Result

-Wazuh was successfully deployed as a centralized SIEM platform within the TheCoinSociety lab.
+Wazuh was successfully deployed as a centralised SIEM platform within the TheCoinSociety lab.

 The Wazuh Manager, Indexer, and Dashboard were operational, and Windows and Linux endpoints were successfully enrolled and communicating with the server.